The Best Coffee Cup Sizes and Why - Find The Perfect Fit

 Choosing the Right Coffee Cup Size for Different Types of Coffee

-Coffee comes in various sizes and brewing methods, each with its own unique flavors and characteristics.
-To truly enjoy your favorite cup of coffee, it's important to choose the right cup size that complements the specific type of coffee you are drinking.
-Here are some guidelines to help you select the perfect coffee cup size for different types of coffee:
+Coffee comes in many sizes and brewing methods.
+Each has its own flavors and characteristics.
+To enjoy your favorite coffee, choose the right cup size for it.

 Espresso: Espresso is a concentrated form of coffee that is served in small, concentrated shots.
 To fully appreciate its bold and intense flavors, espresso is typically served in a small espresso cup, which has a capacity of 1-2 ounces.
 These cups are designed to preserve the crema and aromas of the espresso.